emilhaas/emilhaas.github.io/README.md

 ## Adding a new building to the database

-If you or your university would like to contribute to this project, you can contact me at emilhm@gmx.at.
+If you or your university would like to contribute to this project, you can contact me at <a href="mailto:valdesvacio@gmail.com?subject=Nueva%20ruina">valdesvacio@gmail.com</a>.

 You can also submit buildings that could be included in the database.
 For this we need the following informations: